KittyawnXX/Matlab-Vid-to-Frame-Converter/README.md

 # Matlab Video to Frame Converter by Kittyawn
 Breaks any video you want into separated Images (per Frame) and also their Matrices.
-So you can animate in on your Matlab Visual
+So you can animate them on your Matlab Visual

 ## Things you need :
 * Any video u want to use, and also Matlab Image Visualizer